• Skip to main content

 Valerie Johnson spoke at the 2008 Annual Conference of the AFL-CIO Lawyers Coordinating Committee (LCC), which was held in Seattle.
 Valerie’s talk was part of a session concerning health and safety for workers.
 She presented a paper, written with Narendra Ghosh, titled “How Can Unions Protect Injured Workers?”
 Summary: This paper discusses some common problems faced […]

-Filed Under: News of the Firm, Workers' Compensation Tagged With: AFL-CIO, Articles, Case Commentary, FMLA, LCC, Narendra Ghosh, OSHA, Presentation, Retaliation, Union, Valerie Johnson
+Filed Under: In the News, Work Injury, Workers' Compensation Tagged With: AFL-CIO, Articles, Case Commentary, FMLA, LCC, Narendra Ghosh, OSHA, Presentation, Retaliation, Union, Valerie Johnson

 Primary Sidebar